 1. Occupational Therapy

-But we did feel that it helped at least to some point.
-One of the books that we found to be the most helpful was The Out-of-Sync Child.
+One of the books that we found to be helpful that touches on Occupational Therapy is The Out-of-Sync Child.

 2. Genetic testing & Nutritional Supplementation